canonical/checkbox/docs/how-to/agent-service.rst

 ====================

-In a rare case where you want to have multiple Checkbox snaps installed on the system, it's necessary to disable all but one services.
+In a rare case where you want to have multiple Checkbox snaps installed on the system, it's necessary to disable all but one service.

 To do this, run